ozgurakgun/ozgurakgun.github.io/_custom/vip.md

 Less useful than the 2024 video, but: 2023 was the first year we ran the VIP.
 At the time I recorded a short video of myself explaining the project for interested students.
 Here it is, in case you want to check it out!

+Note from the future (2025): You are welcome to watch this video, but I must warn you that we have mostly abandoned the "web demos strand" idea.
+Having two explicit strands like this fragmented the group unnecessarily.
+We still have the web demos and we maintain/improve them, so you can definitely get involved in that work, but it's not a priority of the VIP any more.

 <iframe width="560" height="315" style="display:block;margin:auto;" src="https://www.youtube.com/embed/bK_QmJ4Mlos" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Students: